Benetti-Hub/Kaggle-Home-Credit-Risk/README.md

 Welcome to the repository for my participation in the [Kaggle Home Credit Default Risk competition](https://www.kaggle.com/competitions/home-credit-credit-risk-model-stability).
 This project aims to build a predictive model to evaluate the credit risk of loan applicants.

-**Achievement**: I ranked 93rd out of 3,858 participants in the competition.
+**Achievement**: I ranked 93rd out of 3,858 participants in the competition [Kaggle Profile](https://www.kaggle.com/alessandrobenetti).

 ## Overview